Nurses with Purpose

 • Bag 2 Donations

-• Carry on bag * please pack at least 2 days of clothing here in case your luggae gets delayed.
+• Carry on bag * please pack at least 2 days of clothing here in case your luggage gets delayed.

 • Personal bag (purse or backpack)